 It is a common misconception that Jewish people are experts on the Old Testament, and that after much study they have decided that Yeshua is not the Messiah.
 The truth is that most Jewish people know less about the Old Testament than the average Christian.
 They reject Yeshua because of the way in which he has been portrayed by the Church down through the centuries.
 There has been so much persecution of Jews by so-called Christians (e.g., the Crusades, Inquisition, Holocaust, and modern-day white supremacist groups) that the Jewish community has rejected Yeshua without even knowing what he taught.

 Should I invite my Jewish neighbor to my church?

 Yes, but it would be even better to locate a nearby messianic congregation and invite your Jewish neighbor to attend services with you.
 However, before you invite him to church, you will need to build some bridges and develop sensitivities toward the Jewish people.is an excellent book that contains detailed information on this subject.

 What is a Messianic Congregation?

 "Messianic congregations are a recent phenomenon on the pages of ecclesiastical history, but they have a heritage that extends back to the earliest period of the New Covenant faith. . . .
 Messianic congregations are part of the ecclesia [a Greek word meaning "called out ones," referring to the gathering together of believers in the Messiah].
 However, they refer to themselves as congregations or synagogues to reflect and communicate the Jewishness of the Messianic faith to a people [the Jews] who have mistakenly come to associate belief in Jesus the Messiah with anti-Semitism."
-(Excerpted from "Return of the Remnant: The Rebirth of Messianic Judaism.")
+(Dr. Michael Schiffman).

 Why do Messianic Jews still keep parts of the Law of Moses; after all, wasn't the Law done away with?